artsy/ezel/README.md

 ### Asset Pipeline

-Easel's asset compilation is mostly handled by [Browserify](https://github.com/substack/node-browserify) and [Stylus](https://github.com/learnboost/stylus) with middleware added to lib/setup and a `make assets` task to build something more production ready.
+Easel's asset building is mostly handled by [Browserify](https://github.com/substack/node-browserify) and [Stylus](https://github.com/learnboost/stylus) with middleware added to lib/setup and a `make assets` task to build something more production ready.

-Place your asset packages in /assets and point your script or style tags to /assets/{filename} in your views and Easel will wire these up to compile on request in development and generate minifed assets for production under public/assets.
+Place your asset packages in /assets and point your script or style tags to /assets/{filename} in your views and Easel will wire these up to compile on request in development and generate minified assets for production under public/assets.

-## License

-(The MIT License)

-Copyright (c) Craig Spaeth craigspaeth@gmail.com, Art.sy, 2013

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.